ratwolfzero/Universe/README.md

 Reality is self-contained: all morphisms arise from modal necessity: $\diamondsuit (\exists f: 0 \rightarrow A)$.

-Absolutely.
-Here's a corrected and clarified version of **Axiom VII**, including the mutual information definition and the missing numerator in the $d_{ij}$ formula:

 ---

 ### 🔧 **Axiom VII: Informational Structure**